 West Side Freeway Addition - Will work with Washington County and the State Government to build a freeway on the west side connecting the 26 to the I-5.
 The new freeway will pass between Hillsboro and Cornelius and then hug the outskirts of Aloha area before connecting with the I-5 just north of Wilsonville.
 This will become more important as the westside continues to grow.
 Building it sooner rather than later will save a lot of money by avoiding the need to tear down any buildings as the area gets developed.
+Costs range from 500 million-1 billion to build.

 Casino for Chinook Indian Nation - I will work with the state government to authorize the construction and operation of a casino for the Chinook Indian Nation.
 Below are two maps of the planned area for a Chinook casino.
 The first map highlights the general area in red.
 This land is sparsely populated and flat and could become a fairly sizable city, possibly 300,000 people.
 The weather is also warmer then the coast by about 10 degrees, creating a tourist friendly environment.
 The plan will be to build a casino right on Jones Beach.
 This will bring in customers, and then other businesses can begin opening around it.
 I also plan on building a bridge connecting Oregon to Puget Island.
 There is already a bridge on the north side of the island connecting to Washington, while on the south side there is just a ferry.
 This will increase traffic flow to the area.
 In the second map the bridge is highlighted in blue, and the specific area I believe could be good for a casino in red.